OpsLevel/kubectl-opslevel/Readme.md

 Once you are happy with the full output you can move onto the actual import process.

-*NOTE: this step does not validate any of the data with Opslevel - fields that are references to other things (IE: Tier, Lifecycle, Owner, etc) are not validated at this point and might cause a warning message during import*
+*NOTE: this step does not validate any of the data with OpsLevel - fields that are references to other things (IE: Tier, Lifecycle, Owner, etc) are not validated at this point and might cause a warning message during import*

 ## Import

-Once you are ready to import data into your Opslevel account run the following:
+Once you are ready to import data into OpsLevel run the following:
 *(insert your OpsLevel API Token)*:

 ```sh
  OL_APITOKEN=XXXX kubectl opslevel service import -c ./opslevel-k8s.yaml
 ```

 This command may take a few minutes to run so please be patient while it works.
-In the meantime you can open a browser to your [OpsLevel account](https://app.opslevel.com/) and view the newly generated/updated services.
+In the meantime you can open a browser to [OpsLevel](https://app.opslevel.com/) and view the newly generated/updated services.